 Making the Marinade

-- Add the guajillo peppers, 1 cup of water and ½ tsp kosher salt to a medium sauce pot.
+- Add the guajillo peppers, 1 cup of water and ½ teaspoon kosher salt to a medium sauce pot.
 Bring to a boil then turn down to a simmer.
 Let simmer 10 minutes

 - Dump entire contents of pot into a food processor, add the garlic cloves and blend until smooth.
 Pour that mixture into a plastic gallon Ziploc bag